Comparison inequalities and fastest-mixing Markov chains: Consequences of the comparison inequality, some via majorization. Consequences of the comparison inequality, some via majorization

-We now utilize ideas from majorization; see~\cite{MR81b:00002} for background on majorization and the concept of Schur-convexity used below.
-For the reader's convenience we recall that, given two vectors~$v$ and~$w$ in ${\RR}^N$ (for some~$N$), we say that \emph{$v$ majorizes~$w$} if (i)~for each $k = 1, \dots, N$ the sum of the $k$ largest entries of~$w$ is at least the corresponding sum for~$v$ and (ii)~equality holds when $k = N$.
-A function~$\phi$ with domain $D \subseteq {\RR}^N$ is said to be \emph{Schur-convex on~$D$} if $\phi(v) \geq \phi(w)$ whenever $v, w \in D$ and~$v$ majorizes~$w$.
-Thus, given any two pmfs $\rho_1$ and $\rho_2$ on~$\Xc$, if $\rho_1$ majorizes $\rho_2$, then for any Schur-convex function~$\phi$ on the unit simplex (\ie, the space of pmfs) we have $\phi(\rho_1) \geq \phi(\rho_2)$.
-Examples of Schur-convex functions are given in \refE{E:Sc} below; for each of those examples, the inequality $\phi(\rho_1) \geq \phi(\rho_2)$ can be interpreted as ``$\rho_2$ is closer to~$\pi$ than is $\rho_1$''.
+We now utilize ideas from majorization; see~\cite{MR81b00002} for background on majorization and the concept of Schur-convexity used below.
+For the reader's convenience we recall that, given two vectors $v$ and $w$ in ${\RR}^N$ (for some $N$), we say that \textit{$v$ majorizes $w$} if (i) for each $k = 1,\ldots, N$ the sum of the $k$ largest entries of $w$ is at least the corresponding sum for $v$, and (ii) equality holds when $k = N$.
+A function $\phi$ with domain $D \subseteq{\RR}^N$ is said to be \textit{Schur-convex on $D$} if $\phi(v) \geq\phi(w)$ whenever $v, w \in D$ and $v$ majorizes $w$.
+Thus, given any two p.m.f.'s $\rho_1$ and $\rho_2$ on $\Xc$, if $\rho_1$ majorizes $\rho_2$, then for any Schur-convex function $\phi$ on the unit simplex (i.e., the space of p.m.f.'s) we have $\phi(\rho_1) \geq\phi(\rho_2)$.
+Examples of Schur-convex functions are given in Example~\ref{ESc} below; for each of those examples, the inequality $\phi(\rho_1) \geq\phi(\rho_2)$ can be interpreted as ``$\rho_2$ is closer to $\pi$ than is~$\rho_1$.''\looseness=1